 Therapeutic residential care service

 A therapeutic residential care service prioritises young people with complex to extreme needs who are unable to be placed in foster or kinship care, or other forms of residential care.
-This placement is a time-limited (12–18 months) therapeutic environment designed to help young people to begin healing from the impact of trauma.
+This care arrangement is a time-limited (12–18 months) therapeutic environment designed to help young people to begin healing from the impact of trauma.

 The residentials are staffed by care practitioners with enhanced intervention skills.
 They use trauma-informed models of care, which are based on a framework for service delivery that integrates knowledge and understanding of how trauma affects a young person’s life (Wall et al, 2016).
 Child Safety works in partnership with the therapeutic service to identify, establish and maintain connections between the young person and family; their community and culture; and others significant to them.